Spirit Island is located on Maligne Lake in Jasper National Park and is known as one of the most photographed places in Canada.

 - Maligne Lake Boathouse.
 Located on Maligne Lake as well, you can rent from the boathouse right on Maligne Lake if you find yourself there and find you’re wanting to rent a canoe.

 Spending more time in Jasper?
-Find out 25 awesome things to do here.
+Find out 26 awesome things to do in Jasper.

 Option Two: The Maligne Lake Cruise to Spirit Island

-There is a tour that leaves from the Maligne Lakeshore that will take you all the way to Spirit Island.
+There is a Spirit Island boat tour that leaves from the Maligne Lakeshore that will take you all the way to Spirit Island.
 These tours leave every 15 minutes and are a quick way to get there.

 Pros of Getting There by Tour